codepeak/magento2-module-searchtermscleanup/README.md

 ## Usage

-This module will handle itself.
-Every hour it will clean up the search terms table, marking search terms that looks inappropriated as "suggested" and deleting search terms that are marked as "inactive".
+This module will check the "search_query" table every 6th hour and see if it can find any searches that might be inappropriate.
+If it finds any, it will mark them as "inactive" and they will not be shown in the similar searches.